Vjekoslav Prebeg: Captivity

-After his release, he assesed that regular Russian troops which originally captured his group treated them rather correctly, but the harassment started when they were handed over to DNR militia.
+After his release, he assessed that regular Russian troops which originally captured his group treated them rather correctly, but the harassment started when they were handed over to DNR militia.
 Militants posed him questions like: "Why did Croatian Army sent you here?
 What kind of equipment do you use?" - to which he responded that he is not active member of Croatian Army, but Ukrainian Army and that he doesn't know.
-Subsequently some Russian major, and general took over the interrogation who were, according to him, convinced that "he was some major spy".
-He was subsequenty show-trialed by the DNR along with British nationals John Harding, Andrew Hill, Dylan Healy and a Swede Mathias Gustavsson.
+Subsequently, some Russian major, and general took over the interrogation who were, according to him, convinced that "he was some major spy".
+He was subsequently show-trialed by the DNR along with British nationals John Harding, Andrew Hill, Dylan Healy and a Swede Mathias Gustavsson.
 They were accused of being "foreign mercenaries" by separatist court.
 As the trial started Croatian Ministry of Foreign Affairs issued the statement saying that they: "reject the indictment which they do not consider legal due to not being in accordance with international law and international conventions on how to deal with captured civilians and prisoners of war".
 After being captured, Prebeg's Facebook profile was used to spread Russian propaganda and was massively spammed by mostly Serb nationals who celebrated his capture by the Russians.
-Serb journalist Miodrag Zarković, who openly supports Russian agression on Ukraine was given permission by Russians to interview Prebeg in captivity.
-After being released from captivity Prebeg sait that right before this interview by the Serbs, he was heavially beaten by the guards.
+Serb journalist Miodrag Zarković, who openly supports Russian aggression on Ukraine was given permission by Russians to interview Prebeg in captivity.
+After being released from captivity Prebeg sait that right before this interview by the Serbs, he was heavily beaten by the guards.
 Bosnian fact checking portal Raskrinkavanje.ba wrote that aforementioned interviews served to spread Russian propaganda, and that several regional medias spread disinformation based on these interviews by describing Prebeg as Azov fighter, although he clearly stated that he wasn't.
 Prebeg later said in an interview to Croatian media that his captors tortured him with electricity, beat him and performed mock executions on him.
-In his interview in Podcast Inkubator on 13 March 2023, Prebeg said that DNR indictment of him as a "mercenary" lasted until Russians searched his phone found his contract with official Ukrainian institutions.Then he was given a status of witness on the court as Russian Federation officialy did not wat to participate in this trial.
+In his interview in Podcast Inkubator on 13 March 2023, Prebeg said that DNR indictment of him as a "mercenary" lasted until Russians searched his phone found his contract with official Ukrainian institutions.Then he was given a status of witness on the court as Russian Federation officially did not want to participate in this trial.
+For a while, Prebeg shared a prison cell with a Brit Aiden Aslin who claimed that Prebeg deterred him from suicidal thoughts.